GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   A and the version of B are linkage-compatible.

-### Class usage graph
+### Class reference graph

+- **Method reference**: a reference indicating that the _source class_ links to a method of the _target_ class.

+- **Field reference**: a reference indicating that the _source class_ accesses a field of the target class.

+- **Class reference**: a reference indicating that the _source class_ uses the _target
+  class_ without referencing a specific field or method (for example, by inheriting from the class).

-- **Class usage graph**: a possibly cyclic directed graph of references between classes.
-The nodes (vertices) of the graph correspond to Java classes and the directed edges are references between classes.
+- **Class reference graph**: a possibly cyclic directed graph where each node represents a class and each edge represents a method, field or class reference from the source class to the target class.

-  For example, when 'Class A' invokes method X on 'Class B', the class usage graph holds an edge between the two nodes:
+  For example, when 'Class A' invokes method X on 'Class B', the class reference graph holds an edge between the two nodes:

   ```
   [Class A] --(method X of class B)-> [Class B]
   ```

-  In this case, 'Class A' is called the _source class_ of the reference and 'Class B' is called the _destination class_.
+  In this case, 'Class A' is called the _source class_ of the reference and 'Class B' is called the _target class_.

-  In general, there can be multiple (parallel) edges between two nodes when a class references two or more methods and fields of another class.
+  In general, there can be multiple edges between two nodes when a class references two or more members of another class.

-  Self-loops (references between the same class) are possible and common.
+  Self-loops, references from a class to a member of the same class, are possible and common.

-- **Reference**: A relationship from one class to another class such that the first class requires the presence of the second class in a particular form in order to function.
-A reference is represented as an edge a class usage graph.
-  A reference is either a _class reference_, _method reference_ or _field reference_:

-  A _class reference_ indicates that the source class uses the destination class without referencing a specific field or method (e.g., class inheritance).

-  A _method reference_ indicates that the source class invokes a method of the destination class.

-  A _field reference_ indicates that the source class accesses a field of the destination class.

 - **Reachability** is the attribute of classes (nodes in the graph) and references (edges in the graph) to indicate whether they are _reachable_ from a class.
-For example, when a reference that causes a linkage error is marked as _reachable_ from 'Class A', it means that there exists a path of edges in the class usage graph from 'Class A' to the reference causing a linkage error.
+For example, when a reference that causes a linkage error is marked as _reachable_ from 'Class A', it means that there exists a path of edges in the class reference graph from 'Class A' to the reference causing a linkage error.
   The path helps to diagnose how linkage errors are introduced to the classpath from which the graph is built.